 Each item is assigned to a section number by choosing the section number from the selection list.
 The type of object must be specified for the item, along with the Object Owner and Object Name.
 If the menu object is a query, a Layout Owner and Layout Name can also be specified, but not required.
 If a layout is provided for a macro or a menu, it is ignored.

 The path to the image is relative to the directory where QLR manager is installed and it is recommended a separate folder be created outside the QLR directory structure to hold custom image(s).
 This allows QLR Manager to be upgraded and preserve the reference to the directory with the custom image(s).
 It is also suggested that the pixel dimensions be included with custom images to allow the browser to allocate the proper amount of space for the image as the page is being rendered.
 The Image text input can be left blank if no leading image is desired for a particular menu item.
 This will align the menu item title directly beneath the Section Title.
-A transparent spacer gif is provided that can be defined with variable (WIDTHxHEIGHT) to achieve any desired indentation and vertical spacing:

 The title for each menu item is entered into the Title text input.
 Item titles can contain HTML tagging when necessary, but it is probably easiest to control the overall appearance of item titles by using the controls in the Item Title Attributes group.
 If a title is not provided, a default title is created using the object type, owner and name, such as "Macro Frank.daily reports".
 If the Object Name provided cannot be found, an error message will be displayed for that item when the page is previewed or displayed as a working menu.

-If using the Enterprise Edition of QLR Manager, the User's profile can be set to load a default menu when the Menu or User Menu tab is clicked.
+If using the Enterprise Edition of QLR Manager, the User's profile can be set to load a default menu when the User Menu or Menu tab is clicked.
 Additionally, the User's profile can be set to omit the Existing Menus selection control.
 This provides the capability to limit a User ID's access to a single, predefined menu.
 The configuration tool used to define these User Profiles is User ID administration.
 This can be extremely useful to restrict a user's access to specific data.
 An example could be a menu created for a customer which limits them to running queries and macros against their data and does not provide access to any other queries, macros, or menus.